 Even when placed under the pressure of the average residential plumbing system, homeowners can expect their new PVC pipes to last on the high end of the range (roughly 100 – 150 years under ideal conditions and proper plumbing maintenance).
 Of course, there are numerous variables that contribute to the longevity of PVC pipes.

 One factor that affects how long PVC pipes last indoors is chemical usage.
 Be sure to check labels and only use drain cleaners safe for PVC pipes.
-Some products may accelerate the deterioration of the material, and you don’t want a problem deep in your plumbing system or in the main drain line.
+Some products may accelerate the deterioration of the material.
+You don’t want a problem deep in your plumbing system or in the main drain.
+Check the label to confirm the best chemical for a clogged sewer line.

 Benefits of PVC Pipe